Morcheeba: 2018–2022: Blaze Away and Blackest Blue

 Blaze Away, Morcheeba's ninth album, was released on 1 June 2018.
 The album featured the singles "Never Undo", "Blaze Away" and "It's Summertime".
 On 14 May 2021, Morcheeba released their tenth album, Blackest Blue.
 It features collaborations with Duke Garwood and Brad Barr and was preceded by singles "Sounds of Blue", "Oh Oh Yeah" and "The Moon".
 Blackest Blue did not enter the Official Albums UK Top 100 Chart, but peaked at number 14 on the Official Album Downloads Chart Top 100.

-2023-present: Escape the Chaos
+2023–present: Escape the Chaos

 Skye Edwards revealed in a June 2023 interview that the band had begun working on their eleventh album with ten tracks in the demo phase.

-From June to October 2024 the band licensed the name from Paul and toured European festivals, including the 2024 Meltdown at London's South Bank Centre curated by Chaka Khan.
+From June to October 2024 the band toured European festivals, including the 2024 Meltdown at London's South Bank Centre curated by Chaka Khan.

-In January 2025, the band released the single "Call for Love", which is the lead single from their forthcoming studio album, Escape the Chaos, announced to be released on 23 May 2025.
+In January 2025, the band released the single "Call for Love", which is the lead single from their eleventh studio album, Escape the Chaos, released on 23 May 2025.
 A second single, "We Live and Die", was released on 28 February 2025.
 "Peace of Me", a collaboration with Oscar #Worldpeace, was released on 8 April 2025.